 Safe eating during cancer treatmentCancer treatment - eating safely; Chemotherapy - eating safely; Immunosuppression - eating safely; Low white blood cell count - eating safely; Neutropenia - eating safely

 When you have cancer, you need good nutrition to help keep your body strong.
 To do this you need to be aware of the foods you eat and how you prepare them.

 Some raw foods can contain germs that can hurt you when cancer or treatment weakens your immune system.
-Ask your doctor or nurse about how to eat well but safely.
+Ask your health care provider about how to eat well and safely.

 Be careful when you have dairy products:

 - All milk, yogurt, cheese, and other dairy should have the word pasteurized on their containers.

 - DO NOT eat soft cheeses or cheeses with blue veins (such as Brie, Camembert, Roquefort, Stilton, Gorgonzola, and Bleu).